1. Why use this guide?

 5. How to find other records of the Territorial Army

 Most records of the Territorials are in local archives and regimental museums.
-Use the ARCHON Directory to find an archive.
+Search for local archives and regimental museums using Find an archive.

 The National Archives has very few records of the Territorials.
 For example: